paulden/albot-pennyfred/README.md

 ### Read your tweets

 Whenever a Twitter user refers to Alfred, the tweet will be read and Alfred will react properly.
 He may acknowledge other users interactions.

+Every tweet seen in the process is recorded in a database (currently in SQLite3) as a Log model with the following attributes:
+- Tweet ID
+- Username of the writer
+- Full content
+- Date and time

 ### Help you